oVirt/ovirt-site/source/feature/dbschemaversioncheck.html.md

 ### Benefit to oVirt

-The benefit for oVirt from this feature is
+The benefit for oVirt from this feature is the ability to ensure at customers sites (and also for oVirt developers) that there is a parity between the schema version as reflected from the code, and the one that is calculated in the DB.
+Adding this check to a service that will start the jboss service will prevent the system from working with corrupted/mismatched DB.

 ### Dependencies / Related Features